IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 hideDropDown|<a name='hideDropDown'></a>Hide the dropdown list.
-dropDownVisible|<a name='dropDownVisible'></a>Returns the visibility state of the drop down listing the items. dropDownButton|<a name='dropDownButton'></a>Returns a reference to the dropdown button of the editor. selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list. selectListIndexDown|<a name='selectListIndexDown'></a>Moves the selection index to the item that appears above the current one in the list. clearButton|<a name='clearButton'></a>Returns a reference to the clear button of the editor. getSelectionStart|<a name='getSelectionStart'></a>Gets start index of the selected text in editor. getSelectionEnd|<a name='getSelectionEnd'></a>Gets end index of the selected text in editor.
+dropDownVisible|<a name='dropDownVisible'></a>Returns the visibility state of the drop down listing the items. dropDownButton|<a name='dropDownButton'></a>Returns a reference to the dropdown button of the editor. clearButton|<a name='clearButton'></a>Returns a reference to the clear button of the editor. getSelectionStart|<a name='getSelectionStart'></a>Gets start index of the selected text in editor. getSelectionEnd|<a name='getSelectionEnd'></a>Gets end index of the selected text in editor.